Go to page content

 Similar to how bruxism theoretically protects against acid reflux by spurring your salivary glands, grinding also helps lubricate the dry throat that’s often symptomatic of sleep apnea and other sleep-related breathing issues.

-While experts haven’t confirmed whether malocclusions cause bruxism, there is an unquestionable association between the two conditions.
-Too much clenching can cause your teeth to move and shift, opening you up to other alignment-related dental issues, such as difficulty brushing and flossing.
-Protect your teeth from these consequences with the proper tool.
-For example, you can use aligners, such as ClearCorrect, to fix any crookedness from teeth grinding.
-ClearCorrect uses digital scanning to create a barely-there mouthpiece that applies precise pressure to straighten out uneven teeth.
+While experts haven’t confirmed whether misaligned teeth cause bruxism, you can’t question the association between the two conditions.
+Too much clenching can cause your teeth to move and shift, opening up other alignment-related dental issues, such as difficulty brushing and flossing.

 References: